parsonsmatt/parsonsmatt.github.io/_posts/2015-09-17-bike_commuter_khakis.markdown

 If anything, they're slightly more comfortable, and feel a bit more durable.

 Unfortunately, the pink is just... :( too much.
 Alas!
 For they will go back.
+I'll be paying attention to their releases, and if they make a more regular khaki, then I'll be all over that business.

+# And the winner is...

+The Novara Krewstown!
+The Outlier 60/30s rose tan was just not great.
+Otherwise, they're a superior pant.
+The Aviator's didn't fit me very well, which is too bad.
+They're also really nice.